rhdhorchestrator/serverless-workflow-examples/docs/deployment.md

 ### PostgreSQL

-We are using PostgreSQL in a container running on a local `kind` cluster.
+We are using PostgreSQL in a container running on a local `minikube` cluster.

 You may need to configure/update the following properties in `application.properties`: